hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/deployment-with-bsc-testnet.md

 createdb blockchain-carbon-accounting
 ```

-Run the data loader from `data/postgres`:
+Run the data loader from `app/data-loader`:

-Make sure you have the DB crednetials setup in `.env`, for example:
+Make sure you have the DB credentials setup in `.env`, for example:
 ```
 DB_USER=opentaps
 DB_PASSWORD=opentaps